Tania León: Awards, honors and recognition

 In 1998, León was awarded the New York Governor's Lifetime Achievement Award.
-She has received honorary doctorates from Colgate University, Oberlin College, and Columbia University, and awards from the American Academy of Arts and Letters, the National Endowment for the Arts, Chamber Music America, NYSCA, the Lila Wallace Reader's Digest Fund, ASCAP, the Koussevitzky Music Foundation, and Meet the Composer, among others.
+She has received honorary doctorates from Colgate University, Oberlin College, SUNY Purchase, and Columbia University, and awards from the John Simon Guggenheim Memorial Foundation, American Academy of Arts and Letters, the National Endowment for the Arts, Chamber Music America, NYSCA, the Lila Wallace Reader's Digest Fund, ASCAP, the Koussevitzky Music Foundation, and Meet the Composer, among others.
 In 1998, she held the Fromm Residency at the American Academy in Rome.

 León has also been a resident at Yaddo (supported by a MacArthur Foundation Award), and at the Rockefeller Foundation’s Bellagio Center in Italy.
 She has also been a Visiting Lecturer at Harvard University, Visiting Professor at Yale University and the Musikschule in Hamburg.

 In 2000, she was named the Tow Distinguished Professor at the Conservatory of Music at Brooklyn College, where she has taught since 1985.
 Brooklyn College is one of the senior colleges of the City University of New York (CUNY), where she is also on the faculty of the CUNY Graduate Center, in Manhattan.

 León has been the subject of profiles on ABC, CBS, CNN, PBS, Univision and independent films.

 In 2010, her work was performed in Cuba for the first time at the second annual Leo Brouwer Festival of Chamber Music.
 In 2010 and 2012, she was nominated for a Latin Grammy Award for Best Classical Contemporary Composition.
 She is the only Cuban and Cuban-American musician ever to be nominated for a Grammy Award for Best Contemporary Classical Composition (2013).
+She has been nominated for the award twice, for Inura, for voices, strings & percussion, and Raíces (Origins) for orchestra.

 She won the 2021 Pulitzer Prize for Music for Stride, making her the first African-American woman composer to win the award.
+She was previously a finalist for the award in 2009-10 for her work Acana.
+The same work received a nomination for the Pulitzer Orpheus Prize in 2008.

 In 2022, Tania was awarded a Kennedy Center Honor along with George Clooney, Amy Grant, Gladys Knight and the members of U2.

+Northwestern University awarded León the 2023 Nemmers Prize in Music Composition.